Takicegek/Interpeer/whitepaper.md

 Remuneration for the core developers is the same as Bitcoin too, if the idea works and is used, the early adopters will be highly rewarded.
 And the idea is the core developers will the only ones with access until it is released to the general public, so we can 'mine' the early Interpeer blocks.
 So like share holders, we do well if Interpeer does well, but unlike shareholders, we don't pay any money for shares instead we must make the system work.

 ## 9. Alternatives
-Currently there is no system that does dynamic web2.0 websites that are hosted by peers.
+Currently there is no system that can host dynamic web2.0 sites in a peer-to-peer way.

 Here are other similar projects: